google/or-tools/cmake/doc/python.md

 ```

 # Technical Notes
+First you should take a look at the [ortools/python/README.md](../../ortools/python/README.md) to understand the layout.
+Here I will only focus on the CMake/SWIG tips and tricks.

 ## Build directory layout
 Since Python use the directory name where `__init__.py` file is located and we
 want to use the [CMAKE_BINARY_DIR](https://cmake.org/cmake/help/latest/variable/CMAKE_BINARY_DIR.html)